 The Challenge We Face

-On February 24, 2022, the Russian military invaded Ukraine in the largest military act of aggression against a European nation since WWII.
+On February 24, 2022, the Russian military commenced a full-scale invasion of Ukraine in the largest military act of aggression against a European nation since WWII.
 Thousands are dead and more than 10 million people are displaced due to the violence and destruction.

 First responders from around the world have mobilized to provide aid to the people of Ukraine by way of food, supplies, and medical care.
 As with any major crisis, we are witnessing compounding forms of oppression inflicted upon communities that are already confronting injustice.

 - LGBTQI+ people;

 - Black people and other people of color;

 We can expect to see even more discrimination and oppression as more people are victimized by violence and displacement.

 For example, in the weeks after the invasion, Black Ukrainians experienced shocking forms of racial discrimination while attempting to cross the Ukrainian border into other nations, including being “ranked” below White Ukrainians or being charged special fees to access transportation out of the country.
 Neighboring nations have been complicit in racist acts as well.
 Both Poland and Hungary have, for example, shown much more compassion towards White Ukrainian refugees than they have towards refugees fleeing from Africa or the Middle East.